Skip to content

 Braille and Tactile Walking Surface Indicators

-TransLink is installing braille signage on every bus stop pole across the system by the end of 2022.
-To make it easier to find bus stops, TransLink will also install tactile walking surface indicators (TWSI) at every bus stop on TransLink-owned property.
+TransLink has installed braille signage on every bus stop pole across the system.
+To make it easier to find bus stops, TransLink has also installed tactile walking surface indicators (TWSI) at every bus stop on TransLink-owned property.

 • Information written in both Unified English Braille and raised tactile letters